Austin Micro Programs

 Student exploring a Cosmic lesson

-Our Water community fosters a love of learning through a personalized approach and hands-on activities.
-The goal is to nurture curiosity and develop foundational skills in language arts, mathematics, science, and the social sciences.
+Our Elementary community fosters a love of learning through a personalized approach and hands-on activities.
+Nurturing curiosity and developing foundational skills.

 Student writing assignment

-In our Earth community, students continue to deepen their understanding and engage in more complex projects, fostering critical thinking, collaboration, and leadership skills.
+As they grow, they deepen their understanding and engage in more complex projects, fostering skills in critical thinking, collaboration, problem-solving and leadership.

 Student reading textbook